 We sure do!
 We are first quick service restaurant system to participate in a nationwide recycling initiative, "Do the Right Thing, Use the Right Bin", a public-private partnership funded by the Australian Packaging Covenant.
 New recycling systems for public use have been installed at over 190 KFC restaurants across Australia and we continue to grow our recycling program front-of-house for bottles, cans and Krusher® cups.

 In addition, we proudly recycle cardboard back of house in most restaurants and we also recycle our cooking oil in all restaurants where a recycling service is available.
-We partner with an accredited third party supplier who picks up our cooking oil in-store and processes it at various plants to make products such as biodiesel and animal feed.
+We partner with an accredited third party supplier who picks up our cooking oil in our restaurant and processes it at various plants to make products such as biodiesel and animal feed.